d-r-lenin/ecomm/README.md

       step 1: clone the repo
-      step 2: install node in your computer step 3: Run a batch file or Run "npm run lel" command on your terminal
+      step 2: install node in your computer step 3: Run a batch file(runserver.bat) or Run "npm run lel" command on your terminal
                     //for step 3 you need to change your directory to current folder